Advanced Patterns

 4. Conditional Logic ($cond)

-You can use conditional logic inside $project to create dynamic fields.
-It works like a ternary operator (if ? then : else).
+You can use conditional logic inside $project or $addFields to create dynamic, derived fields directly in the database.
+It functions exactly like a programming ternary operator: (if ? then : else).

 {